The Java EE 7 Tutorial

 The following short description of the example JavaServer Faces application passing through its lifecycle summarizes the activity that takes place behind the scenes.

-hello1 example application goes through the following stages when it is deployed on the GlassFish Server.
+hello1 example application goes through the following stages when it is deployed on GlassFish Server.

-hello1application is built and deployed on the GlassFish Server, the application is in an uninitiated state.
+hello1application is built and deployed on GlassFish Server, the application is in an uninitiated state.